 Here’s the top features you need in your grocery delivery app:

 One tap sign-in and sign-up:Reduce the friction if you want to maximise how many people use your app.
 One tap ‘sign-in and sign-up’ lets people get into your app without interrupting them with a sign-up screen.
 It's easy and fast.
-You can try using Google, Facebook or LinkedIn.
+You can try using Google, Facebook or LinkedIn as one of the most important app feature for your grocery app.

 AI-powered search: Just having a search box won't make you stand apart from your competitors.
 Get a smart search that returns results based on search terms and your buyer's preferences.
 You can get this smart search with the help of AI and ML.